Vutrisiran: Immunogenicity

 Summary

-A pooled safety analysis including data from 707 patients who received at least one dose of vutrisiran at any time during the HELIOS-A and HELIOS-B studies was conducted to evaluate the safety of vutrisiran in patients with ATTR who received treatment for up to 58 months.7
+A pooled analysis of adverse events from the HELIOS-A and HELIOS-B studies was conducted to evaluate the safety of vutrisiran in patients with ATTR (n=707) who received treatment for up to 58 months.4

-o Of the patients with baseline and postbaseline ADA results, 1.5% developed treatment emergent, transient, low-titer ADAs with no pattern of AEs to suggest an impact on the safety profile of vutrisiran.7
+o Of the patients with baseline and postbaseline ADA results, 1.5% developed treatment emergent, transient, low-titer ADAs with no pattern of AEs to suggest an impact on the safety profile of vutrisiran.4

-A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify safety concerns regarding ADAs.8
+A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify safety concerns regarding ADAs.6

 ADA testing for vutrisiran is not commercially available.